Homemade Gyro Meat

 The mixture should become a sticky mess.

-Remove the Meat mixture and form it into bricks, each about 2 or 3 inches thick.
+Remove the Meat mixture and form it into a large brick, each about 2 or 3 inches thick.

 Vacuum-seal each brick into a food-safe bag and refrigerate up to 1 week or freeze up to 6 months.